 Step 2: Saute

 Next, heat a 10-inch no-stick skillet over medium/high heat.
 Add olive oil to the pan.
 When olive oil is fragrant add garlic, onion, peppers, and zucchini to the pan along with salt and pepper.
-Saute the vegetables until onions are translucent.
+Saute the vegetables until the onions are translucent.

-Here’s a tip–> If you want to add extra flavor to the frittata add a couple of teaspoons of your favorite seasoning mix (try our fajita seasoning) to the vegetables while their cooking.
+Here’s a tip–> If you want to add extra flavor to the frittata add a couple of teaspoons of your favorite seasoning mix (try our fajita seasoning) to the vegetables while they’re cooking.
 It adds great flavor!

 Step 3: Bake + Serve